Goniurosaurus hainanensis: Characteristics

-The main source of food for these lizards are small arthropods such as roaches, crickets and other insects.

 Captivity

 Since the 1990s these lizards can often be found at various reptile shows or online animal shops.
 They are the only Goniurosaurus species regularly available in the commercial pet trade, and captive bred individuals have become the standard for potential owners.
 This exotic pet trade has been driving poaching and leaves wild populations at risk of extinction.
-Currently, hainanensis is the only recorded Goniurosaurus species that is neither vulnerable nor endangered, having a stable population when assessed in 2019.
+Currently, G. hainanensis is the only recorded Goniurosaurus species that is neither vulnerable nor endangered, having a stable population when assessed in 2019.

-Most climates aren't suitable for these lizards, so in captivity they require daily misting.
-They are shy and need enough hiding places and space for adult animals.
-They are rarely seen during the day, but can tolerate minimal handling.
-They thrive in small groups, but multiple males tend to be territorial and fight.
-Problems with shedding are common and often the main cause of death.